Timothy Cullen: Wisconsin Senate (1975–1987)

 Cullen served three years in that role for Aspin, traveling extensively around the district, earning significant local media coverage, and building a reputation for solving problems with government.
 He resigned his position in June 1974, announcing that he would run for Wisconsin Senate, challenging incumbent Republican James D. Swan in the 15th Senate district.
 At the time, the 15th Senate district comprised most of Walworth County, parts of western Racine County, and eastern and southeastern Rock County, including just one aldermanic district of the southeast side of the city of Janesville, where Cullen then resided.
 In announcing his campaign, Cullen pledged to continue the same constituent service activities in his new district.
 He attacked Swan as a far right extremist, outside of the mainstream of the Republican Party, and sought to tie Swan's past votes to the inflation crisis then plaguing the country.
 After a vigorous campaign, Cullen prevailed with 55% of the vote.
 He went on to win re-election with 59% of the vote in 1978.

 In April 1982, in the midst of a major impasse between the Democratic legislature and the Republican governor over redistricting and the budget, the Democratic Senate majority leader, William A. Bablitch, announced he would step down that summer to begin planning a run for Wisconsin Supreme Court.
 Cullen, who had become a close ally of Bablitch, was already informed of his plans and had begun lining up support to succeed him.
 Within 10 days of Bablitch's announcement, the Democratic Senate caucus unanimously elected Cullen as his successor.

-The change of leadership did not lead to a breakthrough on redistricting, however, and a panel of federal judges imposed a punitive remedial plan on the state in June of 1982.
+The change of leadership did not lead to a breakthrough on redistricting, however, and a panel of federal judges imposed a punitive remedial plan on the state in June 1982.
 Under the new plan, Cullen's district was somewhat altered: all of Janesville was added to his district, all of Racine County was removed.
 Cullen won two more elections in the new district, in 1982 and 1986, taking more than 60% of the vote in both elections.

 During the 1985-1986 term, Cullen played an important role in the rise of Russ Feingold from the state Senate to the U.S. Senate.
 Feingold, then in his first term as a state senator, had derailed an interstate banking bill that could have led to Wisconsin-based banks being acquired by larger out-of-state financial institutions.
 The bill easily passed the Assembly and had the support of Democratic governor Tony Earl, but Feingold, as chair of the Senate committee on financial institutions, announced he would simply table the bill and would not allow it to go to the floor of the Senate.
 Cullen devised a plan to circumvent Feingold's committee just a week later; the interstate banking measure ultimately passed into law, but Feingold's stand earned him praise and notoriety from progressives and populists in the state.